Virtual career fairs held for students online

 The six college-based career centers are also hosting virtual career fairs.
 The Colleges of Engineering, Business, Technology and Hotel and Restaurant Management will have fairs available for students this fall.

-Chemical engineering junior Glenda Chang has been going to career fairs since her sophomore year, but the Engineering Career Fair on eConnection this past month was her first time attending virtually.
+Chemical engineering junior Glenda Cheng has been going to career fairs since her sophomore year, but the Engineering Career Fair on eConnection this past month was her first time attending virtually.

-“It was less hectic since it was done in the comfort of my own room and I didn’t have to physically stand in line,” Chang said.
+“It was less hectic since it was done in the comfort of my own room and I didn’t have to physically stand in line,” Cheng said.

 She also pointed out that company representatives’ names and emails were displayed on screen, making it easier for her to remember them when needed.

-On the other hand, Chang said she had to wait over an hour for three different companies that initially indicated they would only take 30 minutes to get to her.
+On the other hand, Cheng said she had to wait over an hour for three different companies that initially indicated they would only take 30 minutes to get to her.

 Technical difficulties, different virtual platforms and the inability to submit different electronic resumes to each company were also frustrating.

-For fellow students, Chang said persistence is key.
+For fellow students, Cheng said persistence is key.